stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 needed, so they are not dependencies.
 So now you have dev-requirement.txt as well.

-Then you have the problem that requirements.txt may only specify direct dependencies, but in practice you want to specify _everything_ is needed to create your environment reliably, so in general you specify both dependencies and their subdependencies in requirements.txt.
+Then you have the problem that requirements.txt may only specify direct dependencies, but in practice you want to specify **everything** is needed to create your environment reliably, so in general you specify both dependencies and their sub-dependencies in requirements.txt.
 But now you can't distinguish them anymore in the file, and if you want to bump up one of your dependencies, maybe because it has a bug, now you have to find out which one are its own subdependencies in that file, and ... you get the point.